IgorDmitriev/timejoy-web/README.md

 User car create, update and delete favorites places.
 He also can easily add Favorite Place to route and directions will be recalculated.
-User can orginize places by categories, preview them on map and address field uses all power of Google Places Autocomplete.
+User can organize places by categories, preview them on map and address field uses all power of Google Places Autocomplete.

 ## Future Directions for the Project